Desbeers/Chord-Provider/README.md

 ### Known issues

-- It only handles files with the '.pro' extension.
 - When you switch from light to dark mode and visa-versa; the colors and chord diagrams are not correct.
 - 'DocumentGroup', used to show the songs, is very buggy and limited.